Chapter 13 Bankruptcy Lawyer in Albuquerque

 Once the Chapter 13 bankruptcy petition has been received by the court, you have 14 days to submit the proposed repayment plan.
 Even if this plan has not yet been approved by the court, the debt holder must begin making their installment payments within 30 days of submitting their petition.

-This strict timeline and the overall expectations placed upon the debt holder are strong reasons why it is highly advisable for them to seek counsel from an experienced Albuquerque Chapter 13 bankruptcy lawyer.
+This strict timeline and the overall expectations placed upon the debt holder are strong reasons why it is highly advisable for them to seek counsel from an experienced Albuquerque bankruptcy law firm.

 Work With New Mexico Financial & Family Law to Find Relief